Struktal/Struktal/README.md

 - Commit and push the changes to the repository.

 ### Deployment setup - Apache web server
+The application can be deployed on an Apache web server, which allows you to use the automatic deployment feature.
+When pushing your changes to the `main` branch, the GitHub Actions pipeline will call the `/deploy` route.
+This wil execute a `git pull` command to pull your new changes, and install the required dependencies through Composer.
+To use this feature, follow these steps:
-- Clone the newly created repository onto the web server.
-This should be done as the web server user, or the files' ownership has to be transferred to that user.
-Otherwise, the automatic deployment feature won't work, as the server will execute `git pull` as the web server user and then won't be able to override the files.
+- Clone the newly created repository onto the web server, e.g. to `/var/www/your-project-name`.
+This should be done as the web server user: When the `/deploy` route is called, the `git pull` command will always be executed by the web server user, and in order to override the files, he needs read, write and delete permissions.
+Alternatively, you can set the files' owner afterwards through `chown` command.
 - Copy `📄 secrets/config.secret.json` from your local setup to the `📁 secrets/` directory on the server.
 - Run `composer install` within the repository directory to install the required dependencies.
+When deploying the application through the pipeline, this step will be executed automatically.
 - Set up the virtual host for the website.
 The `DocumentRoot` should point to the directory where you've cloned the repository to, and then `📁 htdocs/` <sub>Not `📁 project/htdocs/`!</sub>.
+If you've used the example path from above, the `DocumentRoot` should be set to `/var/www/your-project-name/htdocs`.

 ### Deployment setup - Docker container
-- Clone the newly created repository onto the server that should run the Docker container.
+- Create and configure the `📄 docker-compose.yml` file according to your requirements.
+The easiest way to do this is by simply cloning the newly created repository onto the server that the Docker container should run on, and then configuring it.
+  - Change the `image` name
-- Copy `📄 secrets/config.secret.json` from your local setup to the `📁 secrets/` directory on the server.
+- Copy `📄 secrets/config.secret.json` from your local setup to the `📁 secrets/` directory on the server, or configure the file directly on the server, depending on your needs.
-- Configure `📄 docker-compose.yml` according to the used reverse proxy.
-- Run `docker build` to build the Docker image.
-- Run `docker compose up -d` to start the container.
+- Run `docker-compose up -d` to start the container.
+This will pull the image from the GitHub Container Registry and start the container.

 ## Documentation